-Here at Byrdie, we do enough online beauty shopping to qualify for a makeup addicts anonymous group.
+Here at Byrdie, we do enough online beauty shopping to qualify for a makeup lover's anonymous group.
 Not the best thing for our wallets, we know, but here's the upside: We know the best websites for snagging cult brands, free shipping, and freebies with the click of a mouse.

 Whether you're a K-beauty lover, a clean-beauty fanatic, or just tired of hitting up your local Sephora, we've got you covered.
 These sites make it easier than ever to indulge your inner beauty guru.
 If you're in need of a little retail therapy, keep reading for the scoop on the best sites for online beauty shopping.
 You can thank us later!

 Two words for this website: Asian skincare.
 Since venturing into the niche market can be intimidating and limiting, this Korean and Japanese beauty e-commerce business brings hard-to-come-by Asian products to U.S. consumers.
 Many of the lines sold on the site are exclusive in the U.S. (read: the only place you can get your hands on them without a plane ticket to Asia), and perusing the merchandise isn't overwhelming thanks to a carefully curated collection from the site's knowledgeable cofounders, Alicia Yoon and Cindy Kim.

 The selection may be smaller than some of the other Asian beauty sites out there, (and out-of-stock items don't stay that way for long) but Peach and Lily take the guesswork out of the process (which is exactly why we tapped the cofounders to be our go-to gurus for all things Asian beauty–related).